MY Nature Resort

 The resort has a viewing platform where guests can gather to watch out for flying squirrels in the trees

-To start planning your vacation to MY Nature Resort
+Call us on to start planning your vacation to MY Nature Resort or take a look at our itineraries to Borneo

 Like much of the accommodation in Borneo, a stay at My Nature Resort is much more about the wildlife experience rather than the hotel's facilities.
 However, whilst the rooms may be fairly simple, they do have welcome benefits such as air-conditioning, en-suite bathrooms and TVs.
 Most of the rooms also have balconies, allowing you to sit out and listen to the sounds of the rainforest.
 With all of the rooms facing towards the trees, the views are lush and green.